tasnimxpress/mytube/README.md

-# 🎯 MyTube · FocusLearn
+# MyTube · FocusLearn

-**Watch YouTube playlists like a focused course.
-No recommendations.
-No distractions.**

 ---

 MyTube turns any public YouTube playlist into a clean, Udemy-style learning experience.
-Paste a URL — no API key, no account, no setup.
-Just learning.

 ## Features